How I created the first intro packet

 What’s the difference between an intro packet and a welcome packet?

 You’ve probably heard of a welcome packet before, but it’s not the same as an intro packet.
 The major difference is that an intro packet is designed to be sent BEFORE you and a client sign a contract.
 It helps weed out clients who are not a good fit for you.
-I recommend sending the intro packet shortly after getting the initial inquiry, and before spending time quoting or Skyping with a potential client.
+I recommend sending the intro packet shortly after getting the initial inquiry, and before spending time quoting or hopping on a call with a potential client.

 An Intro Packet: